section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

  - Netherlands (Nl)
  - Amsterdam (Am)

 By using `rattle`, data modelling can include either a decision tree or random forest.
-We can see the different possibilities that could lead to an accurate prediction.
+We can see the different possibilities that could lead to an approximate precise prediction.
 From a decision tree, we can include a confusion matrix to find potential possibilities.

-IP information that was a near match to 45.88.197.212 was found at IPinfo.io, DNSlytics and Spyse, and i.whoswho by testing a domain name within the specified IP.
+Near matches to 45.88.197.212 was found using IPinfo.io, DNSlytics and Spyse, and i.whoswho by testing a domain name within the specified IP.

-Below, is a manually made IP address data frame with data sourced from references listed at the end of this tutorial.
+Shown below, is a manually made IP address data frame with data sourced from references listed at the end of this tutorial.

 ![dataframe](/engineering-education/internet-inconsistencies-with-r-programming/mainlocationsforasn47583.jpg)

-Using `library(rattle)` and `rattle()`, a GUI type application would allow processing codes and images from the data frame provided.
+Using `library(rattle)` and `rattle()`, a GUI type application would allow processing codes and images from the data frame provided efficiently.

 As you may know, a decision tree selects the highest number possible and treats the selected number as the optimal choice.
 However, in this scenario, it is the exact opposite.
 We will take categories with the lowest numbers and analyze them further.